 Title to freehold land can be described as either absolute, qualified or possessory title.
 Leasehold land can be either absolute, qualified, possessory or good leasehold title.
-Compulsory land registration applies to 24 counties in Ireland (all counties except Dublin and Cork) which means that any event affecting land in one of those counties makes registration of the title to the land compulsory in the Land Registry.
+Since 1 June 2011, compulsory land registration applies to all counties in Ireland.
+This means that any conveyance (on sale) of freehold unregistered land or any grant of a lease (or subsequent assignment or surrender of such a lease) on sale in respect of unregistered land in one of those counties (save for the grant of a lease for a term of under 21 years or the subsequent assignment or surrender of such a lease) makes registration of the title to the land in the Land Registry compulsory.